 Measuring the response rate from different companies is one of the best ways to identify whether the database you have is right for your offering.
-In telemarketing, many a time agents call people who are not decision makers.
+In telemarketing, many times agents call people who are not decision-makers.
 Eliminating such contacts from the list can help you improve your existing data and enhance the productivity of your agents.
 For instance, if the study of the response pattern shows that prospects from a certain industry are more receptive to your offering, you can easily cut out the less relevant data to boost the results.
 By analyzing the pattern frequently, you will be able to narrow down your data to potential clients for your offering.

 2. Sales and ROI

 If your business generates leads through phone calls, the key performance metric is sales.
-Also, you need to evaluate your marketing return on investment, and find out whether your telemarketing campaign is costing you more than you make.
+Also, you need to evaluate your marketing return on investment and find out whether your telemarketing campaign is costing you more than you make.
 Prepare a list of all costs attached to telemarketing against the number of sales you have made.
 Then, assess if the ROI warrants the investment.
-Assign a proper time frame for the assessment while factoring in the size of average order received and the complexity of the sale and target market.
-For example, telemarketing for a high value product may take a little longer in lead generation than small value sales.
+Assign a proper time frame for the assessment while factoring in the size of the average order received and the complexity of the sale and target market.
+For example, telemarketing for a high-value product may take a little longer in lead generation than small value sales.